Kumiko7/replicon-calendar-filler/README.md

 1. Add Replicon Calendar Importer.user.js as a Tampermonkey script.
 2. Run calendar_server.bat
-3. In Replicon press the
+3. In Replicon press the button to pull the data from the Outlook calendar automatically.